thepeopleseason/planechase/README.md

 TODO
 ----

-* BUG: Sometimes Spatial Merging will show up in the map unbidden
+* BUG: Sometimes Spatial Merging will show up in the map unbidden (EM)
 * BUG: Sometimes the phenomenon/chaos divs will get into a bad toggle state (e.g. hidden when the plane div is hidden).
 * BUG: Resetting the mana cost with the spacebar sometimes kicks off a roll of the planar die.